matt9891-stack/mrusso89.github.io/index.md

 The two utilities have been developed using two of the most common programming languages, Python and JavaScript, with the final aim of comparing them.

 Python is a programming language widely known and used for its easy syntax, as it uses English to develop its code, and its versatility and readability.
-It supports various programming styles, including procedural, object-oriented, and functional, and thanks to its numerous free libraries, it is widely used for data analysis, data science, and machine learning.
+It can support different programming styles such as procedural, object-oriented and functional and, thanks to its many different free libraries, it is widely used for data analysis, data science and machine learning.

 JavaScript is a programming language used to create a dynamic interface on the website.
 It runs directly on the browser, but it can be used in any IDE such as VsCode by using Node.js, which is an open-source cross-platform which allows users to run JS scripts outside the browser.

+---
+# Master

+Courses & Modules

+Launch into COmputing

+Numerical Analysis

+Deciphering Big Data

+Visualising Data

+Machine Learning

+Research Methods & Professional Practice

+MSc Computing Project

 ---